Catholic Population

 How many religious sisters and brothers are there in Australia?

-The 2024-25 Official Directory of the Catholic Church in Australia records that there are 3,070 religious sisters and 572 religious brothers in Australia.
+The 2025-26 Official Directory of the Catholic Church in Australia records that there are 3,023 religious sisters and 471 religious brothers in Australia (p.
+762).
 In 2007, there were about 5,700 religious sisters and 1,020 religious brothers in Australia.
-The sisters belong to orders, or congregations, such as the Josephites (founded by Mary McKillop), the Sisters of Mercy, the Sisters of Charity, the Family Care Sisters, and many others.
-In all, there are just under 100 congregations of women religious in Australia and five congregations of brothers, including the Christian Brothers, the Marist Brothers and the De La Salle Brothers
+The sisters belong to various orders or congregations, such as the Josephites (founded by Mary MacKillop), the Sisters of Mercy, the Sisters of Charity, the Family Care Sisters, and many others.
+In total, there are just under 100 congregations of women religious in Australia, and five congregations of brothers, including the Christian Brothers, the Marist Brothers, and the De La Salle Brothers.

 References

-For more information about Australian Catholic dioceses: Dioceses Information in Australia.
+- For more information about Australian Catholic dioceses: “Dioceses” in Catholics Australia